 Camping: There are multiple tent-only campgrounds on this WMA.

-Pass-a-Loutre is the Sportsman's Paradise - big game, small game, waterfowl hunting as well as fresh and saltwater fishing.
+Pass-a-Loutre WMA is a Sportsman's Paradise—big game, small game, and waterfowl hunting as well as fresh and saltwater fishing.
 It's also just a short boat ride to world-class offshore fishing.

 Pass-a-Loutre WMA is located at the mouth of the Mississippi River, approximately 10 miles south of Venice.
 You can only access this WMA by boat.
 The nearest public launches are in Venice.